tylertsoi/RSSbot/README.md

 5. Run Main.java in eclipse.

-type commands in your bot
+6.type commands in your bot
+/topics
+/currentWeather
+/currentWarning
+/subscribeWeather
+/subscribeWarning
+/unSubscribeWeather
+/unSubscribeWarning
+/繁體中文
+/简体中文
+/English

 My own works : tryRSS.java, weatherHandler.java, BotSession.java Other things are import from the Api given by telegramBotApi.